azagoruyko/skeleposer/README.md

 ## Basic workflow

 1. **Create skeleposer node**.<br>
-  Each node can controls large number of bones.
+  Each node can control large number of bones.

 3. **Create joints and add them to skeleposer by pressing "Add joints" button**.<br>
   You can add/remove joints any time you like.<br>